Research

 Current Research Interest

-Last Update: 10/19/2024
+Last Update: 06/20/2025

 I have been expanding my areas of interest ever since I arrived at Notre Dame.
-My research interests still revolve around Metaphysics yet came to encompass philosophical logic (mereology), philosophy of action (freedom and responsibility), philosophy of art (ontological quirkiness of modern artworks, fictional characters), metaethics, virtue ethics (humility and forgiveness), and philosophy of religion (religious experience, divine humility, divine self, and the problem of evil).
+My research interests still revolve around Metaphysics (laws of nature, etc.) yet came to encompass philosophical logic (mereology), philosophy of action (freedom and responsibility), philosophy of art (ontological quirkiness of modern artworks, fictional characters), metaethics, virtue ethics (humility and forgiveness), and philosophy of religion (religious experience, divine humility, divine self, and the problem of evil).

 Unpublished Papers for Comments